gaultier/blog/an_optimization_and_debugging_story_sort.md

 Damn, so we are doing purely in-memory work.
 Alright, so is 180 ms still good in that light?
 How many files are we dealing with?
 According to `find`, ~1.6k.
 So, you're saying we are spending 180 ms to sort a measle 1.6k items in a linear array?
 That's *nothing* for a modern computer!
 It should be a small number of milliseconds!

-## Shed some light into that black box
+## What the hell is my program even doing?

 If you're still not convinced to use dtrace yet, let me show you its superpower.
 It can show you *every* function call your program does!
 That's sooo useful when you do not know the codebase.
-Let's try it (here I use `dtruss` which is a light shell script that wraps dtrace but the same can be done with 'raw' dtrace):
+Let's try it:

 ```
 ```